markwallsgrove/muzz_devops/README.md

 root      1804  3.0  8.2 328404 83908 ?
 S    10:42   0:00 /root/memory_munch
 ```

-Hunted down the process to the `root` user's home directory.
+I hunted down the process to the `root` user's home directory.
 Killed all `memory_munch` processes to provide time.
-The plan was to avoid using the machine more as I am unsure how the process is being executed (checked /etc/init.d, /etc/profile, bashrc, etc) and what affects it has.
+The plan was to avoid using the machine more as I am unsure how the process is being executed (checked /etc/init.d, /etc/profile, bashrc, etc) and what effect it has.

 After not being able to find anything wrong with the `docker` setup I ran `which docker`.
-This exposed that the `docker` command had been overwritten by a alias.
-Eventually I found the alias within `~/.bash_aliases`:
+This exposed that the `docker` command had been overwritten by an alias.
+I then found the alias within `~/.bash_aliases`:
 ```sh
 alias apt="echo 'Error: Unable to read package list'" alias apt-get="echo 'Error: Unable to read package list'"